Sherri has expertise in landscape design. Some of her hobbies include gardening and cooking.

 Gardeners in temperate regions know that the shortest-lived blossoms in the garden belong to members of the genus Hemerocallis and are commonly called daylilies.
 The daylily flower lasts only for a day, hence the name.
 At the beginning of its day, the daylily bud unfurls to show its full form and color, but by the next day, the flower has wilted and faded.

 Although Stella de Oro is the most popular daylily (re-blooming or not) in the world, it is no longer the only re-blooming variety.
-Take a look at Just Plum Happy (rose-pink and purple), Happy Returns (lemon yellow), When My Sweetheart Returns (lemon cream and rose, with ruffles) and more re-bloomers.
-(PDF document.)
+Take a look at Just Plum Happy (rose-pink and purple), Happy Returns (lemon yellow), When My Sweetheart Returns (lemon cream and rose, with ruffles), and more re-bloomers.

-Here are two resources that have good information on becoming a daylily master.
-The third link is a bonus article about the history of the Stella de Oro variety.
+Here is a resource that has good information about the history of the Stella de Oro variety.